kevcjones-archived/personal-backbone-boilerplates/README.md

 yo-backbone-handlebars-personalsetup
 ====================================

+Seperate branch using foundation standalone instead of twitter bootstrap

 My personal version of the yeoman backbone generated project which also supports shorter template names, live reloads of template edits and sub folder template support.